rlucas7/python-starter/README.md

-# collections2
+# python-starter
-A simple package to test out the release notes from drafter github action
+A simple package to demonstrate setup of automated release to a google cloud artifact registry via github tags.

 # editable install